wp-plugins/sz-google/readme.txt

 == Changelog ==

 <a href="http://wordpress.org/plugins/sz-google/changelog/">English</a> - <a href="http://goo.gl/jMOcQ">Italiano</a> - <a href="http://goo.gl/6G8dH">Español</a> - <a href="http://goo.gl/WwtPs">Français</a> - <a href="http://goo.gl/VHbwt">Deutsch</a>

+= Version 1.7.8 =
+* Fix: List of reviews.
+* Fix: Some translation strings.
+* Fix: File README for new link and contents.
+* Feature: Add emergency code authenticator.

 = Version 1.7.7 =
 * Fix: Reduce size of plugin.